MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 The above command outputs JSON with the key `appId`, save the value of this key for the ARM deployment, where it will be used for the `appId` parameter.
 The password provided will be used for the `appSecret` parameter.

+> [!NOTE] If you would like to use an existing App registration, you can use the command,
+>
+> ```cmd
+> az bot create --kind webapp --resource-group "<name-of-resource-group>" --name "<name-of-web-app>" --appid "<existing-app-id>" --password "<existing-app-password>" --lang <Javascript|Csharp>;
+> ```

-You can deploy your bot in a new resource group or an exising resource group.
+You can deploy your bot in a new resource group or an existing resource group.
 Choose the option that works best for you.

 # [Deploy via ARM template (with **new** Resource Group)](#tab/newrg)

 ### Create Azure resources

 You'll create a new resource group in Azure and then use the ARM template to create the resources specified in it.
-In this case, we are provding App Service Plan, Web App, and Bot Channels Registration.
+In this case, we are providing App Service Plan, Web App, and Bot Channels Registration.

 ```cmd
 az deployment create --name "<name-of-deployment>" --template-file "template-with-new-rg.json" --location "location-name" --parameters appId="<msa-app-guid>" appSecret="<msa-app-password>" botId="<id-or-name-of-bot>" botSku=F0 newAppServicePlanName="<name-of-app-service-plan>" newWebAppName="<name-of-web-app>" groupName="<new-group-name>" groupLocation="<location>" newAppServicePlanLocation="<location>"